 About me

 I’m an independent architect-urbanist working with environmental and social issues in cities.
-I’m critical of current trends in architecture and urbanism, including the concepts of ‘star-architecture’ and ‘smart city’, and engaged in practical and theoretical experimentation with co-evolutionary architecture and development urbanism.
+I’m critical of current trends in architecture and urbanism, including the concepts of ‘star-architecture’ and ‘smart city’, and engaged in practical and theoretical experimentation with co-evolutionary architecture and developmental urbanism.

 “Perhaps in some sort of contradictory way Henrik Valeur can be said to be a pragmatic idealist.
 The pragmatism stems from a candid acceptance of the urban reality of the early 21st century in all its turbid complexity.
 The idealism is linked to the notion that architecture has to fundamentally alter its values and practice in order to deal with that reality in an enriching and poetic manner.”
 The Prize Committee, The Nykredit Encouragement Prize, 2004